Emamqoli Khan: Fall and death

-After the death of Abbas, Imam-Quli Khan found himself in disagreement with new favorites of Shah Safi, Abbas's successor to the throne of Persia, and became marginalized.
+After the death of Abbas, Emamqoli Khan found himself in disagreement with new favorites of Shah Safi, Abbas's successor to the throne of Persia, and became marginalized.
 This circumstance lasted until he and his two sons, one of them being Safiqoli Khan, were put to death at Safi's orders in late 1632, while his vast possessions were converted into the crown domain in 1633.
 This formed the prelude to the massacre of the rest of his family.
 Only his brother, Daud Khan, survived as he had fled to Georgia.
-Though the Undiladze Safavid Georgian line was nearly eliminated after the purge, the succession of the line amongst the court elites was assured by Ja'far Qoli, a grandson of Imam-Quli Khan by a daughter.
-A statue to Imam-Quli Khan was erected in Qeshm in the 1990s.
+Though the Undiladze Safavid Georgian line was nearly eliminated after the purge, the succession of the line amongst the court elites was assured by Ja'far Qoli, a grandson of Emamqoli Khan by a daughter.
+A statue to Emamqoli Khan was erected in Qeshm in the 1990s.